jdossgollin/lab-guide/docs/expectations.md

     Guidelines from Rice University, Rice Engineering, and Rice CEE take precedence over this section.
     If you believe that something on this page is at odds with university policy, please notify James.

+!!! info "Credit"
+    Specific language on this page comes from the [Ocean Transport Group](https://ocean-transport.github.io/){:target="_blank"} at the Lamont-Doherty Earth Observatory.

 ## Lab presence

 We work on issues of critical societal importance, and it is expected that  lab members will work with a degree of seriousness commensurate with these challenges.